-• It may not be recursive, nor have the recursive prefix on the subprogram statement.

-- It may not be pure or elemental, nor have the pure or elemental prefix on the subprogram statement. - It may not contain another subprogram. - It may not be contained in another subroutine or function.
+- It may not contain another subprogram. - It may not be contained in another subroutine or function. - A kernel subroutine may not be recursive, nor have the recursive prefix on the subroutine statement. - A kernel subroutine may not be pure or elemental, nor have the pure or elemental prefix on the subroutine statement.